-The Partnership owns 73.24% of the outstanding stock of Dhandho Holdings Corp ("DHC"), a corporation organized under the laws of the Commonwealth of Puerto Rico on October 31, 2014 for the purpose of investing in private and public enterprises.
-The remaining outstanding stock of DHC is owned by Dhandho Holdings Qualified Purchaser, LP ("DHQPLP"), a related entity, which is also managed by the General Partner.
+The Partnership owned 73.24% of the outstanding stock of Dhandho Holdings Corp ("DHC"), a corporation organized under the laws of the Commonwealth of Puerto Rico on October 31, 2014 for the purpose of investing in private and public enterprises.
+The remaining outstanding stock of DHC was owned by Dhandho Holdings Qualified Purchaser, LP ("DHQPLP"), a related entity, which is also managed by the General Partner.
 Shortly after its formation, the Partnership contributed \$111.3 million to DHC.
 Effective December 31, 2014, DHC acquired 100% of the outstanding common stock of Stonetrust Commercial Insurance Company and subsidiary (together, "Stonetrust") for approximately \$35 million and contributed an additional \$30 million to Stonetrust.
 Stonetrust is domiciled in the State of Nebraska and is engaged in providing workers compensation insurance.

 On September 29, 2017, DHC entered into a Stock Purchase Agreement to sell Stonetrust for \$70.4 million.
 The sale closed on January 1, 2018.
-Under the terms of the Stock Purchase Agreement, DHC received a payment of \$40 million at the closing of the transaction and an additional \$15 million came due 135 days after the closing date; as of December 31, 2018, \$13.6 million of the \$15 million tranche has been received.
+Under the terms of the Stock Purchase Agreement, DHC received a payment of \$40 million at the closing of the transaction and an additional \$15 million came due 135 days after the closing date.
 The final \$15.4 million (the "Holdback Payments") is paid out in payments over the course of four years as a warranty for future adverse development that may take place in the reserves at Stonetrust allocated to claims existing prior to closing.
 Interest will accrue on any payments not made when due.
 Assuming no adverse development, the Holdback Payments over the four years are paid \$2 million per year on the first three anniversary dates of closing, and then \$2 million plus the additional amount due to DHC on the fourth anniversary date.
 On December 19, 2018, DHC distributed the balance of the receivables from the sale of Stonetrust up to the Partnership and DHQPLP in proportion to each entity's ownership of DHC, with the Partnership receiving \$5,107,584 and DHQPLP receiving \$1,866,179.
 The gross value of the receivables at DHC at the time of the distribution was \$16.8 million, consisting of \$1.4 million due from the \$15 million tranche due in May 2018, and \$15.4 million in Holdback Payments.
 The distribution was done at the receivables' fair value, which was determined to be \$7.0 million after considering impairments to account for risks.
-On January 1, 2019, the first anniversary Holdback Payment of \$2 million became due and payable.
-It remains outstanding as of April 26, 2019.
+During 2019, \$5.4 million in payments was received by the Partnership and DHQPLP consisting of the remaining \$1.4 million due from the \$15 million tranche due in May 2018, the \$2 million Holdback Payment due on December 31, 2019 and the \$2 million Holdback Payment of \$4.9 million of the \$15 million tranche due in May 2018, and the \$2 million Holdback Payment due on December 31, 2018, which was received in 2019, and the \$2 million Holdback Payment due on December 31, 2018, million in accrued interest was received related to the late payment of \$4.9 million of the \$15 million tranche due in May 2018, of which \$3.5 million was received in 2018 and \$1.4 million was received in 2019, and the \$2 million Holdback Payment due on December 31, 2018, which was received in 2019.